Real-Serious-Games/Unity-Editor-UI/README.md

 Every property on a GUI widget can have its value set to a constant value using `.Value()`, or bound to another property using `.Bind()`.
 If the class being bound to implements `INotifyPropertyChanged`, this will set up a two way data binding, so that the underlying view gets updated when the UI changes and vice-versa.

+## Examples
+The project in the `Examples` directory has been tested with Unity 5.2.3p2 and should contain everything you need to load up and run the examples.
+Since this library is purely for Unity editor extensions, there is no scene included in the project.

 ## Widgets
 ### Button